Boeing 777: Production

+Second generation (777-X): -300ER/-200LR/F

 From the program's start, Boeing had considered building ultra-long-range variants.
 Early plans centered on a 777-100X proposal, a shortened variant of the -200 with reduced weight and increased range, similar to the 747SP.
 However, the -100X would have carried fewer passengers than the -200 while having similar operating costs, leading to a higher cost per seat.
 By the late 1990s, design plans shifted to longer-range versions of existing models.